 Eateries of all kinds are always happy to have first responders as customers, and many of them show it with extra savings.
 Even convenience stores and food delivery services sometimes offer special deals for these customers.

 - Home Chef.
-First responders, health care workers, and teachers all get 50% off their first order from this meal delivery service, up to a maximum of $60.
+First responders, health care workers, and teachers get 50% off their first order from this meal delivery service, up to a maximum of $60.
 They also get 10% off subsequent purchases.
 To get the discount, use ID.me to verify your profession at checkout on the Home Chef website.

 - Hooters.
 During the COVID-19 crisis, Hooters is offering a 20% discount on all food takeout orders to first responders, health care workers, and military personnel.
 You must show a valid ID to get this deal.

 - Krispy Kreme.
 Emergency personnel who show up in uniform at Krispy Kreme enjoy a 50% discount on the full retail price of up to four dozen doughnuts.
 First responders who are not in uniform get a more modest 10% discount if they present their ID.

 - Outback Steakhouse.
 All military service members and first responders qualify for a 10% heroes discount off their entire check at Outback Steakhouse.
 You must show a valid state or federal service ID to get this deal.

 - Texas de Brazil.
-This Brazilian steakhouse offers a 20% heroes discount to active first responders, military service members and veterans, and teachers.
+This Brazilian steakhouse offers a 20% heroes discount to active first responders, military service members and veterans, nurses, and teachers.
 You must show a badge or ID to get the discount, which is valid for up to four people per table.
 This deal does not apply during holidays.

-Health & Wellness
+Health and Wellness

 - 24 Hour Fitness.
-At 24 Hour Fitness, first responders and active and reserve military can save $5 a month on a basic gym membership.
+At 24 Hour Fitness, first responders and active and reserve military can save $5 per month on a basic gym membership.
 They also pay no initiation fees.
 Present your official ID to sign up.

 - Atkins.
-U.S. military service members, veterans, and first responders all get a 15% discount on protein bars and shakes from Atkins.
+U.S. military service members, veterans, and first responders get a 15% discount on protein bars and shakes from Atkins.
 The site uses SheerID to confirm your eligibility.

 - ContactsDirect.
-First responders, military members, government employees, and teachers enjoy a 20% discount and free shipping on all contact lens purchases from Contacts Direct.
+First responders, military members, government employees, and teachers enjoy a 20% discount and free shipping on all contact lens purchases from ContactsDirect.
 Just click on “Military, First Responders, Teachers and Government Discount” at checkout and verify your status with ID.me.

 - Halo Cigs.
-First responders trying to quit smoking by switching to e-cigarettes can get 15% off any purchase at Halo Cigs when they verify with ID.me.
+First responders trying to quit smoking by switching to e-cigarettes can get discounts on purchases of Halo Cigs through any participating website.
 The discount applies to veterans and active-duty military as well.
 Use ID.me to verify your identity.

 It’s helpful to have a first responder in your neighborhood, and there are a couple of programs aimed at helping first responders afford a home.
 First responders can also enjoy discounts on products and services for their homes, including appliances, tools, mattresses, bedding, and cleaning supplies.

 - Brooklyn Bedding.
 First responders can get 25% off all orders of beds, mattresses, and bed linens plus free shipping at Brooklyn Bedding.
-To get the discount, show your ID at checkout in the store or verify through SheerID online.
+To get the discount, show your ID at checkout in the store or verify through ID.me online.

 - Budget Truck Rental.
 Police, firefighters, and EMTs who are moving to a new home can get discounts on a moving truck from Budget Truck Rental.
 The discount is 20% for local moves and 15% for one-way moves.
 Enter the code “SERVICE” when booking to receive a confirmation number.